nash403/nash403/README.md

 I'm Honoré, also known as `nash403` (on the web) or `Hononou` (my friends call me that).
 I'm a full-stack web developer from France living in Montréal, Canada 👨🏾‍💻.
 I'm a web standards, and open-source enthusiast.
 Specialized in the JS/TS stack.
 My next goal is to explore more tech stacks oustide the Vue.js eccosystem.

-After hours, I listen to afrobeats, read news/tech articles, learn/laugh watching a YouTube video or enjoy a good beer with my friends 🕺🏾.
+After hours, I listen to afrobeats, go for a run, read news/tech articles, learn/laugh watching a YouTube video or enjoy a good meal with my friends 🕺🏾.

 <div align="center">
   <a href="https://www.hnze.dev/?ref=gh-logo" target="blank">